ZhexinLiang/Control-Color/README.md

 ## :mega: About code publication
-We will release the code in 2024.
+We will release the code once this paper is accepted.
+Please stay tuned! :)

 <!--
 ## :love_you_gesture: Citation